sl-community/rmac/setup/docker/README.md

 * *One* use of the pattern `{{ latest_nonempty_dir() }}`
 * Use of the pattern `{{ build_time(%Y%m%d) }}` (or any other `strftime` expression)
 * Use of the pattern `{{ param(KEY) }}` (see `ledgersetup.pl --param KEY=VALUE`)

+## Staging builds

+The goal here is to get a SQL-Ledger container that has a fresh clone of a git branch in it.
+A suitable compose file  is `staging.yml`, and if you want to manage different instances (e.g. in a Jenkins CI environment), you must add a project name (here: `staging-test1`):

+    ./ledgerctl -p staging-test1 staging.yml up --build
+    ./ledgerctl -p staging-test1 staging.yml init

+This step if configurable with the following environment variables (see `staging.yml` for their default values):

+* `GIT_URL`
+* `GIT_BRANCH`
+* `LEDGER_POSTGRES_USER`
+* `LEDGER_PORT`
+* `LEDGERSETUP_CONFIG_PATH`
+* `LEDGERSETUP_DUMPS_PATH`

+If you want to test this in your development environment, please ensure that there are no conflicting values in your `.env` file!